Cripple Creek (Mountain Man)

 The Cripple Creek program at Camp Raven Knob is a week of mountain living experiences like no other!
 Scouts, Venturers, and leaders who participate will spend all week in the wooded back country of Raven Knob living like the frontiersmen of the mid-1800s, surrounded by towering mountains, pristine streams, and the smell of wood smoke.
 Challenging adventures await at every turn!

 Participants will spend nearly the entire week in the Cripple Creek Primitive Area living like pioneers (without electricity).
-Activites include knife-making, leatherwork, learning the uses of edible plants, learning how to use wood tools, gem mining, tracking/trapping, cooking with a wood stove and cast iron, learning about our pioneer ancestors, blacksmithing, and black powder rifle shooting.
-Scouts will complete nearly every requirement for the following merit badges: Cooking, Leatherwork, Metalwork, Woodwork, and Rifle Shooting.
+Activites include knife-making, leatherwork, learning the uses of edible plants, learning how to use woods tools, gem mining, tracking/trapping, cooking with a wood stove and cast iron, learning about our pioneer ancestors, blacksmithing, and black powder rifle shooting.
+Scouts will complete most or all of the requirements for the following merit badges: Cooking, Leatherwork, Metalwork, Woodwork, and Rifle Shooting.
 Scouts can also earn most of the Paul Bunyan Award.

 Scouts and Venturers can come as a group or as individuals.
 We recommend that an adult leader accompany all groups of five or more Scouts or Venturers.
-All participants must be at least 14 years of age and have a completed BSA medical form.
+All participants must be at least 14 years of age.
 There is a $30 fee for program materials.

 Grab your gear and get ready for backwoods living at its roughest!
 We’ll be waiting for you at Cripple Creek.

 - Cripple Creek is open to anyone 14 years of age or older.
 Scouts, Venturers, and adult leaders are all invited to participate.

 - Cripple Creek does not have female staff members, so units with female youth will need to provide appropriate leadership as necessary.